Chapter Fifty Three

 Amaya, “It is better for me, frankly.
 Big studios fish around, want options, but they want too much creative control.
 I appreciate their concerns, costs, target markets, but they generally want to shy away from gay and lesbian, push it to a corner or completely off the table.
 I understand the plots will work if the leads are straight, gay bar becomes a regular club, a straight hero can get beat up as easily as a gay one, girls swooning over men rather than each other.
 But that is not what I write about, and the woman who gave me this opportunity would not have wanted those changes.”

-Childers, “Yes, I read the originals by Ms. Fischer, your style is remarkably similar, the subsequent work sounds like the same author.”
+Childers, “Yes, I read the originals by Ms. Fischer, your style is remarkably similar, the subsequent work reads like the same author.”

 Amaya, “Thank you, that is my intention.”